 The work that we're doing is sacred.
 And it's not just us here....
 One of the first things we learn in our long house is the fire represents truth.
 And if you're going to be in the long house or speak, that you speak the truth.
 We cannot change what we don't acknowledge.
 And I know that some have said it brings harm to have to hear this over and over again.
-Oh, we need to hear this over and over and over and over and over again until change is achieved.
+Oh, we need to hear this over and over again until change is achieved.